The Joint Commission (TJC)

 medications); and the organization's responsibility to tell a patient about

-Other JCAHO standards have an indirect impact on safety programs such as:
+Other TJC standards have an indirect impact on safety programs such as:

 Leadership: Effective reduction of unintended adverse patient outcomes in a healthcare organization requires an environment that encourages recognition and acknowledgment of risks to patient safety and medical/health care errors.
 The standards require the following: